pietrobalatti/Adavanced-Snake-Game/README.md

 ## Satisfied criteria
 1. **"The project reads data from a file and process the data, or the program writes data to a file"**
  The game stores and reads data relative to the record score and player, offering the chance to enter the player name when he/she achieves a score that is higher w.r.t. the current record.
+2. **"The project uses smart pointers instead of raw pointers."**
+ In main.cpp, "renderer" is instantiated as unique pointer, like this at the end of the game, a reset() is called to this object.
+In this way, the object deconstructor is called, the game windows terminates, and the user is able to see the terminal.
+Like this, the user can enter his/her name if he broke the current record.

 ## Dependencies for Running Locally
 * cmake >= 3.7